Journal / Phenomenal Women

 6 Sep, 2021

-As many of you know, research is a big part of what we do at MPowder.
+As many of you know, research is a big part of what we do at LIMINAL.
 And around 28% of new customers help us by tracking their symptoms weekly for the first month on our powders.
 This insight allows us to learn more about the impact our recipes have on the most persistent menopause symptoms.
 It allows us to proactively intervene with our health concierge service if we can see them struggling.
 And it ensures our range is measurable - something sadly lacking in much of the supplement space.

 DATE